atctwo/bbrx/readme.md

 Finally, you can build and upload the code as normal.

 ## Arduino CLI
 bbrx comes with a [`Makefile`](./Makefile) which performs calls to `arduino-cli` to perform all of the required setup and build commands automatically!
+This is my preferred way of building bbrx since you can use any code editor or IDE you want!

-First, make sure `arduino-cli` is installed (Arduino provide their own instructions [here](https://arduino.github.io/arduino-cli/1.0/installation/).
-Then, install the required board package and libraries by running `make setup`.
-Next, just run `make` to build and upload the project.
+1. First, make sure `arduino-cli` is installed (Arduino provide their own instructions [here](https://arduino.github.io/arduino-cli/1.0/installation/)).
+2. Install the required board package and libraries by running `make setup`.
+3. Finally, just run `make` to build and upload the project.

+# Credits
+bbrx is built on top of a number of other open source projects!
+- [Arduino](https://www.arduino.cc/), of course, and the [ESP-IDF](https://github.com/espressif/esp-idf) SDK
+- Ricardo Quesada's [Bluepad32](https://github.com/ricardoquesada/bluepad32) is responsible for all of the Bluetooth gamepad communication
+- [ESP32Servo](https://github.com/madhephaestus/ESP32Servo), which implements the Arduino Servo API on the ESP32